Are you maximizing your Rental property and Small Business tax deductions?Feb 01, 2021

 - Salaries and benefits including retirement contributions

-- Phone and internet bills necessary for the business
+- Phone and internet bills, laptops and devices, supplies necessary for the business

 - Qualified Business Income QBI : Taxpayers who receive business income (including rental income) through a pass-through entity like a sole proprietorship, partnership, LLC, or S-corporation can deduct as much as 20% of it.

 - Depreciation: the IRS defines depreciation as ” an income tax deduction that allows a tax-payer to recover the cost or other basis of certain property.”
 Depreciation is one of my favorite deductions, one that all real estate investors and business owners love because once depreciation is factored in, even profitable businesses may show a loss for tax purposes.
 Depreciation rules allow Furniture, devices, equipment and other business assets including the building and business vehicles to be written off as a business expense over the course of their useful life; this means that you are in effect generating paper losses that then shelter your rental or business income from taxes.
 If you purchase depreciable property in your business, depreciating the property isn’t optional–it’s required.
 For example, some common time frames for deprecation are : 5 years for Computers, office equipment, vehicles, and appliances, 7 years for Office furniture, 27.5 years for Residential rental properties (only the building portion of the asset is depreciated, not land).
 Commercial buildings and nonresidential property are depreciated over 39 years.
 The IRS however, in order to incentivize a business owner to spend and stimulate the economy, permits a business owner to expense (writing off or deducting entire cost upfront) these items in the year that they are placed in service if:

 - cost of the item is less that 2500$ (De minimis safe harbor election)